turingarena/turingarena/rust/turingarena/src/feedback/README.md

-# Turingarena Feedback

-A library to represent formats of evaluation feedback.
+A library to represent the format of a evaluation feedbacks, and actual feedbacks.